MicrosoftDocs/win32/desktop-src/uxguide/text-ui.md

 As you think about UI text and its placement on your UI surfaces, consider these facts:

 -   During focused, immersive reading, people read in a left-to-right, top-to-bottom order (in Western cultures).
 -   When using software, users aren't immersed in the UI itself but in their work.
-Consequently, users don't read UI text—they scan it.
+Consequently, users don't read UI text they scan it.
 -   When scanning a window, users may appear to be reading text when in reality they are filtering it.
 They often don't truly comprehend the UI text unless they perceive the need to.
 -   Within a window, different UI elements receive different levels of attention.
 Users tend to read control labels first, especially those that appear relevant to completing the task at hand.
 By contrast, users tend to read static text only when they think they need to.